nieberu/taskr-service/README.md

 You should see the Swagger page for the project with all the services described

+In case you don't have docker or you don't wish to use it, you can still run the service from a capable IDE.
+IntelliJ was used throughout the development process so it can be used.
+Others work fine too.
+Just build and run the imported project from the IDE and head to the URL above to verify if the service is UP.

 Note: data.sql is used to populate the database on the first launch.
 Delete that file in order to have a fresh and empty database.